Idaikattur: Transport

 On Madurai-Rameswaram NH between Madurai - Manamadurai lies ‘Muthanendal’ a non-descript small village.
-The speeding half-body Sand laden lorries in this route where notorious terror machines.
-Once you cautiously handled this stretch, and crossed ‘Thiruppachethi‘ - the village famous for long aruval !! (’thirupaachi aruva’) - the traffic is much less and the road inviting.
-It is easy to zip past ‘Muthanendal’, a non-descript bus stop & a few shops after a curve without noticing it.
+The speeding half-body Sand laden lorries in this route are dangerous.
+After one crosses this stretch and the village ‘Thiruppachethi', famous for long aruval (thirupaachi aruva), the traffic is sparse and the road becomes less dangerous.
+‘Muthanendal’, a non-descript bus stop and a few other stops may not be seen due to heavy traffic.

 This is the place to slow down to a halt to reach Idaikattur.
 A small sign board will inform you that ‘Idaikattur Shrine - 1km’ just a few paces before this point.
 It will help you to slow down.
 We have to take a 90 degree left turn just before the bus-stop and climb up to cross river Vaigai.
 The bridge is completely hidden as you approach the spot, so it is easy to miss it.
 Idaikattur is just a half kilometer after crossing the river.